 Magic numbers are numbers someone with counting OCD has assigned special meaning to.
 Some individuals may repetitively perform an action until they reach this magic number, for example, tapping something three times if their magic number is 3.
 Magic numbers often accompany the idea of magical thinking or the belief that specific thoughts or behaviors have a causal effect on unrelated events.2

-Some people with counting OCD have magic numbers, whereas others do not.
-How they choose the numbers varies from person to person.
+Not everyone with counting OCD will have magic numbers, and how they choose the numbers varies from person to person.
 Some connect numbers to superstitious beliefs, such as the lucky number 7 or unlucky 13.
 Other magic numbers may be based on life events that an individual has experienced or developed due to compulsive behaviors.

 What Triggers Counting OCD?